 - Marketing Boards may need programs to expand processing capacity of alternative products as production increases.
 This is already being done by the Chicken Farmers of Ontario (the Artisanal Chicken program).
 The program targets new entrant processors with quota allocations for processing.

-Small flock licensing is another tool utilized by some provincial marketing boards to facilitate alternative production methods, such as organic farming, by small scale producers.
-The BC egg marketing board holds a 10,000 layer allocation for small flock certified organic farmers.
+Small flock licensing is another tool utilized by some provincial marketing boards to facilitate alternative production methods, such as organic farming, by small-scale producers.
+The BC egg marketing board holds a 10,000-layer allocation for small flock certified organic farmers.
 Each participating farm can have up to 399 laying hens and must direct market the eggs.
 If these farms want to go beyond 399 layers, they receive priority status in the province's new entrants program.
 Ontario has a similar program for meat chickens (the Artisanal Chicken program) with 5% of the annual growth of quota allocated to licensed small farmers (300-6,000 meat birds per year) selling locally (NFU, 2016).

-All chicken, egg and turkey boards should have a small flock licensing program.
+All chicken, egg, and turkey boards should have a small flock licensing program.

 Value Chain Coordination (VCC)

 Supply chain actors who normally compete are increasingly recognizing the need to collaborate to some degree to add value to products.
 This is especially important in regional and sustainable foods that need some kind of advantage to compete against imports.
 In this approach, firms will collaborate along the supply chain by sharing information and logistical supports.
-A key dimension of this sharing is demand information and alignment of supply with that demand.
+A key dimension of this sharing is demand information and the alignment of supply with that demand.
 Consequently, VCC can be seen as an efficiency-stage market response to the absence of DSC.

 However, it's very difficult for the state to directly regulate VCC because its success in a capitalist market is largely based on the development of positive commercial relationships which form over time.
 Indirect interventions can, though, create a more favourable environment for VCC, including efforts to regionalize markets and create environmental protocols.